FICO Credit Scores: What Do They Mean?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Raising your credit score
+Improving your score

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Want to know more about your FICO score?
 Give us a call at 949-544-4908.